IncludeTracker

 static render(string $filePath, array $props = [], string $mode = 'include_once'): void

-• Injected as HTML attributes on the wrapper div for frontend access.
+• Attribute Injection: Data is injected as HTML attributes on the wrapper for frontend access.

 Usage Examples